SmithEcophysLab/ptee_fall2019/Review_presentations/review_presentation_information.md

 if you have additional questions.

 ### Schedule
 The schedule will be randomly assigned.
-The full schedule will be posted [here](review_presentation_schedule.md).
+The full schedule is posted [here](review_presentation_schedule.md).
+Please plan to attend all presentations.
+Attendance points will be worth double on these days.